adrienharnay/ssr-starter-pack/README.md

 const PUBLIC_PATH = !IS_PRODUCTION || IS_LOCAL ? '/dist/' : process.env.ASSETS_URL;
 ```

 As for accessing them, provide ASSETS_URL to the `build` script in [package.json](./package.json), and it will replace `dist` with the proper URL!
+Your images will be loaded from `dist` in development, and from your CDN in production.

-_Tip: you can always use `build:local` to debug your app in a production environment, while still being able to access your assets from your local storage_
+_Tip: you can always use `build:local` to debug your app in a production environment, being able to access your assets from `dist_

 ### Long-term caching of assets, including chunks (production only)

-One step away to production!
+One step away from production!
 But what about cache?
 What is the point of providing a blazing-fast website when the user has to download every asset every time he visits it?

 If you're not familiar with the notion of long-term caching, I suggest you read the [docs from Webpack](https://webpack.js.org/guides/caching/).
 Basically, it allows for your assets to be cached indefinitely, unless their content changes.
 Note that this only affects production build, as you don't want any cache in development.

 #### Bundling node modules in a vendors chunk

 Node modules are heavy, and change less often than your code.
-It would be a shame if the client should download node modules all over again each time a new feature is deployed!
-It _would_, but won't, because we will bundle our node modules code in a separate chunk, which will only be invalidated when dependencies get updated.
+It would be a shame if the client would have to download node modules all over again each time a new feature is deployed!
+It _would_, but isn't, because we will bundle our node modules in a separate chunk, which will only be invalidated when dependencies get updated.

 Also, code which is common to multiple chunks could be exported to a separate chunk so it only gets downloaded once (and when it changes, of course).